-RUNNING WITH VISION UNTO YOUR SUCCESS: Vision support system (4)
+Running With Vision Unto Your Success: Vision support system (4)

 THE MAKING OF APOSTLE PAUL’S VOCATIONAL NETWORK

 Apostle Paul had a vocational network to support his apostolic mission that was developed in the Mediterranean region.
-He spent about 10 years to establish this regional support network (during his second and third missionary journeys).
+He spent about 10 years establishing this regional support network (during his second and third missionary journeys).

 Outstanding Fellow Labourers